 Lick mats are exactly what they say on the tin; they’re mats you can coat food on and then let your dog lick!
 They’re flat mats that are normally made up of bristles or ridges which make it tricky for a dog’s mouth to pick up food and chew from and thus encourage licking.
 These textured, specially designed mats primarily help slow down the eating process.

 What Are The Benefits Of A Lick Mat For Dogs?

 They can better digestion by slowing down eating; the slower your dog eats, the easier it is for your dog’s body to digest their food efficiently and properly.
 The licking of the mat encourages the production of saliva in your pup’s mouth which helps break down food.
-By forcing a slowing down in consumption, this reduces the likelihood of bloat (which can be dangerous for a dog to experience) and better their digestion overall.

 It can calm a dog’s stress levels; licking is a very pleasant experience for our pups.
 It helps release “happy hormones” into their system (endorphins) and can help calm and soothe your pet.
 Therefore, you can use the lick mat if a situation that they may find stressful is going to occur.
 For example, guests visiting the house, you leaving the house, or if they need to have their nails trimmed.
-Fill the lick mat with their favorite food and let them lick away whilst the potentially anxiety-inducing event or activity occurs.
+Fill the lick mat with their favorite food and let them lick away whilst the potentially anxiousness-inducing event or activity occurs.